namecheap/ilc/CONTRIBUTING.md

 ## Install and setup LDE

 1. Clone the [namecheap/ilc](https://github.com/namecheap/ilc/) repository.
-1. (_For internal employees only_): Clone the [ilc.internal](https://git.namecheap.net/projects/RND/repos/ilc.internal/browse) repository
-    1. Follow the guide inside the repository to setup NC-specific applications.
 1. Run `npm install`
 1. Run `npm start`
 1. Open your browser and navigate to ILC or Registry UI: